Subscribe to updates

 Children and Young People's Overview and Scrutiny Committee - Tuesday 6 January 2026 10.00 am

-An update was scheduled on the 0-25 Family Health Service, delivered by Harrogate and District NHS Foundation Trust (HDFT) on behalf of Public Health.
-This service provides the nationally mandated Healthy Child Programme (HCP), offering universal and targeted support from pregnancy through to age 25 for those with Special Educational Needs and/or Disability (SEND).
-The programme, delivered through Health Visiting and School Nursing services, ensures developmental reviews, screenings, and immunisations.
-The report detailed the service's structure, including five mandated and three additional universal contacts, and the Enhanced Parenting Support Pathway (EPSP).
-Specialist roles and teams, such as the Emotional Health and Resilience Team and the Perinatal and Infant Mental Health Team, were also highlighted.
+An update was scheduled on the 0-25 Family Health Service, which delivers the Healthy Child Programme (HCP) across County Durham.
+The HCP is a nationally mandated framework providing universal and targeted support from pregnancy to age 19 (or 25 for those with Special Educational Needs and/or Disability (SEND)).
+The service is delivered by Health Visiting and School Nursing services, ensuring developmental reviews, screenings, and immunisations.
+The report detailed the HCP's five mandated contacts and three additional universal contacts, as well as the Enhanced Parenting Support Pathway (EPSP) and specialist roles within the service.
 The committee was asked to note the report's content.

 Quarter Two 2025/2026 Forecast of Revenue and Capital Outturn

-A report detailing the quarter two forecast outturn for Children and Young People's Services (CYPS) for 2025/2026 was scheduled for discussion.
-The forecast indicated an projected overspend of £9.524 million, representing a 5% overspend against the revised annual budget.
-This significant deterioration from the quarter one forecast was largely attributed to an overspend within the Children's Social Care budget, particularly concerning Children in Care (CiC) placements.
-The report detailed the increase in CiC numbers, especially those in residential placements, and outlined mitigation measures being implemented, such as expanding in-house residential care.
+A report was scheduled to detail the quarter two forecast outturn for Children and Young People's Services (CYPS).
+The projected outturn indicated an overspend of £9.524 million, representing a 5% overspend against the revised annual budget.
+This was a significant deterioration from the quarter one forecast.
+The overspend was primarily attributed to the Children's Social Care budget, with particular pressures identified in Children in Care (CiC) placements, including an increase in external residential and crisis response placements.
+The report detailed various mitigation measures being implemented, such as expanding in-house residential care and growing the in-house foster care market.
 The committee was recommended to note the overall revenue position.

 Quarter Two 2025/2026 Performance Management Report